OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/wcf-and-webclient.md

 OpenSilver provides support for web services and HTTP calls in multiple ways, including:

 * The *"Add Service Reference"* feature of Visual Studio.
 Use this feature to easily communicate with SOAP / WCF web services.
 See below for [limitations](#limitations-of-the-add-service-reference-support-soap) and a [Tutorial](#tutorial-to-easily-create-a-soap-based-clientserver-app-in-opensilver-wcf).
-> :warning: **Important limitation of the current release**: When adding a WCF Service Reference, please be sure to uncheck the option "Reuse types in referenced assemblies", and update the NuGet packages from v4.4 to v4.10.
+> :warning: **Important limitations of the current release**:
+> * When adding a WCF Service Reference, please be sure to uncheck the option "Reuse types in referenced assemblies".
+> * Update the `System.ServiceModel.*` NuGet packages from v4.4 to v4.10.
+> * Some code like event handlers may not be generated, in this case include the Silverlight version of Reference.cs file into the project.
+> * Binary serialization is not fully supported, please adjust new endpoint with `basicHttpBinding` in the `web.config`.
 * [HttpClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-6.0)
 * The *"WebClient"* class.
 Use this classs to download strings from the web, as well as to communicate with REST / Web API web services.
 See below for a [Tutorial](#tutorial-to-easily-create-a-rest-based-clientserver-app-in-opensilver-wep-api).
 Please pay attention to the fact that System.Net.WebClient is not supported in the Browser for .NET 5+.
 However, you can use the migrated class OpenSilver.Compatibility.WebClient.
 > **Note**: to enable passing cookies (for credentials/authentication), put the following code in your App.xaml.cs constructor: